Milwaukee area brunch guide

 9400 Boerner Dr., (414) 525-5635

 Enjoy the view of the beautiful garden landscape while indulging in a brunch buffet provided by Bartolotta's Catering.
+Starting in 2014, Bartolotta's will no longer be catering for Boerner Botanical Gardens, so make sure you get to experience this before it's gone!
 Featuring a variety of stations from made-to-order omelets, carved meats, waffles, fruits and petite desserts, you're sure to find your fill.
 Brunch is served on Sundays from 10 a.m. to 1:15 p.m.
 Reservations are strongly suggested.
 Pricing is $21.95 for adults and $10.95 for children 3-12.

 1850 N. Water St., (414) 431-9009